awsdocs/aws-iot-docs/developerguide/monitoring_overview.md

-# Monitoring AWS IoT<a name="monitoring_overview"></a>
+# Logging and Monitoring with AWS IoT Core<a name="monitoring_overview"></a>

 Monitoring is an important part of maintaining the reliability, availability, and performance of AWS IoT and your AWS solutions\.

-We strongly encourage you to collect monitoring data from all parts of your AWS solution to make it easier to debug a multi\-point failure, if one occurs\.
-Start by creating a monitoring plan that answers the following questions\.
-If you're not sure how to answer these, you can still continue to [enable logging](configure-logging.md) and establish your performance baselines\.
+You should collect monitoring data from all parts of your AWS solution so that you can more easily debug a multi\-point failure, if one occurs\.
+Before you start monitoring AWS IoT, you should create a monitoring plan that includes answers to the following questions:
 + What are your monitoring goals?
 + Which resources will you monitor?
 + How often will you monitor these resources?